Flexible constraint satisfiability and a problem in semigroup theory: Robust satisfaction

 \section{Robust satisfaction}

-The various separation and identification conditions have a close relationship with ``robust satisfiability'' in the sense of Abramsky, Gottlob and Kolaitis \cite{AGK}.
+The various separation and identification conditions of Section \ref{sec:sep} have a close relationship with ``robust satisfiability'' in the sense of Abramsky, Gottlob and Kolaitis \cite{AGK}.
 A \emph{partial assignment} from $\mathbb{B}$ to $\mathbb{A}$ is a map~$\phi$ from some subset $S$ of the underlying universe~$B$ into~$\mathbb{A}$.
-The notion of robust satisfiability concerns the ability to extend partial assignments to full satisfying assignment.
-For this it is necessary that~$\phi$ satisfy any existing constraints on $S$, but also any additionally implicit constraints imposed by the basic constraints on $S$.
+The notion of robust satisfiability concerns the ability to extend partial assignments to satisfying {total} assignment{s}.
+For this it is necessary that~$\phi$ satisfy any existing constraints inherited by the induced substructure of $\mathbb{B}$ on $S$, but also any additionally implicit constraints that might be imposed on $S$ by the larger structure $\mathbb{B}$.
 In Abramsky, Gottlob and Kolaitis \cite{AGK}, a partial assignment is said to be \emph{locally compatible} if it preserves all projections of constraints, in addition to the constraints themselves.
-Then the structure $\mathbb{B}$ is \emph{$k$-robustly satisfiable} if every locally compatible partial assignment from a $k$ element subset of $B$ into $\mathbb{A}$ extends to a satisfying assignment of $\mathbb{B}$ in $\mathbb{A}$.
+Then the structure $\mathbb{B}$ is \emph{$k$-robustly satisfiable} if every locally compatible partial assignment from {every} $k$-element subset of $B$ into $\mathbb{A}$ extends to a satisfying assignment of $\mathbb{B}$ in $\mathbb{A}$. {Note that $(k+1)$-robust satisfiability does not in general imply $k$-robust satisfiability.
+We write $\leq k$-robust satisfiability to mean $\ell$-robust satisfiability for each $\ell\leq k$; see \cite[Lemma 3]{hamjac} for an alternative approach.}